cschneid/sinatra-book/book/Deployment.markdown

 Lighttpd Proxied to Thin        {#deployment_lighttpd}
 ------------------------

-I've previously written about deploying Sinatra to Dreamhost, both with FastCGI, and also Passenger (mod\_rails).
-This howto will cover how to deploy Sinatra to a load balanced reverse proxy setup using Lighttpd and Thin.
+This will cover how to deploy Sinatra to a load balanced reverse proxy setup using Lighttpd and Thin.

 1. Install Lighttpd and Thin